 Clinical protocol

-The experimental laboratory provided the proposed measurement method, based on two-colour mixing test, for 6 selected patients at the Odontostomatologic Clinic of the Polytechnic University of Marche (Ancona).
-The study participants were elderly patients with an age between 64 and 84 years (median age of 73.2 years).
-After informed consent for clinical treatment, patients were subject to a general dental examination in which medical and clinical data were collected.
-The instrumentations used for the clinical evaluation were a mirror, probes (curved and straight), tweezers and a periodontal probe.
+An experimental laboratory was used for the proposed measurement method, based on two-colour mixing tests, with the participation of six patients at the Odontostomatologic Clinic of the Polytechnic University of Marche (Ancona).
+The study participants were elderly patients aged between 64 and 84 years (median age of 73.2 years).
+After providing informed consent for clinical treatment, the patients were subject to a general dental examination, in which medical and clinical data were collected.
+The instruments used for the clinical evaluation were a mirror, probes (curved and straight), tweezers and a periodontal probe.

-Pre-test check and the following ambulatory test were conducted from November 2016 to March 2017.
-Personal data, habits of life (use of tobacco, alcohol, stress, physical activity, nutrition), familial information, physiological and pathological anamnesis were investigated.
+The pre-test check and the following ambulatory test were conducted between November 2016 and March 2017.
+Personal data, lifestyle habits (use of tobacco, alcohol, stress, physical activity, nutrition), familial information, and physiological and pathological anamnesis were investigated.
 In addition, the following clinical data were evaluated and annotated in the folder:

 Missing teeth

-Root residues
+Root residue

 Decayed teeth